ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Security Considerations

-The methods specified in this document provide strong confidentiality guarantees but explicitly do not provide integrity protection.
-This distinction is significant for secure deployment:
+The methods specified in this document provide strong confidentiality guarantees but explicitly do not provide integrity protection:

 These methods provide protection against: